GuidesWeatherWhat to expect: Weather in Iceland in February

 Regardless of where you are in Iceland, wind plays a significant role in how cold it feels.
 The wind chill can make a relatively cold day feel much colder, especially along the coast, where winds are strongest.

-In addition, the weather in Iceland is known for being unpredictable.
+In addition, Iceland's weather is known for being unpredictable.
 Temperatures can change quickly throughout the day, sometimes rising above freezing only to drop again a few hours later.
 This variability means that you have to be prepared for changing conditions.

 How Much Does It Rain in February in Iceland?